late March to early April

-The Cherokee rose is an evergreen climbing shrub that grows to heights of up to 20 feet.
-Its small, delightful flowers have white petals and yellow centers.
-They blossom for only brief periods of time in late March and early April, but occasionally, Cherokee rose plants produce a second round of blossoms.
+The Cherokee Rose is an evergreen climbing shrub that grows to heights of up to 20 feet.
+Its small flowers have white petals and yellow centers.
+They blossom for only brief periods of time in late March and early April, but occasionally Cherokee Rose plants produce a second round of blossoms.
 It grows well throughout the state and thrives in many conditions, including in drought.
 What’s more, the Rose is also linked to Georgia’s past.

-The Georgia state flower is forever linked to U.S. history through the “Trail of Tears,” a tragic event in 1838 in which thousands of Cherokee were forced out of Georgia and other lands east of the Mississippi River.
+The state flower is forever linked to U.S. history through a tragic event in 1838 in which thousands of Cherokee were forced out of Georgia and other lands east of the Mississippi River.
 The path taken by Native Americans was dubbed the “Trail of Tears” because of the tears shed by Cherokee women on the journey.
 Cherokee chiefs prayed for a sign to give their women hope and the strength to care for their children.
-It is said that wherever a tear dropped, a Cherokee rose bloomed.
+It is said that wherever a tear dropped, a Cherokee Rose bloomed.
 The flowers continue to bloom along the path today.

 The Cherokee Rose has a more joyful connotation in present-day Georgia and is honored through numerous events each year.
 The “Miss Georgia Rose Scholarship Pageant” is organized in Columbus, the “Cherokee Rose Storyteller Festival” takes place in a small town east of Atlanta, and a Cherokee Rose scholarship is handed out by the state’s garden association in Athens.